Special loan programs

 Many states, local governments, and nonprofits offer programs to make homeownership more affordable.
 Many of these programs focus on low- and moderate-income families buying their first home, though some may be available to families who have previously owned a home.
 Other programs target teachers, firefighters, and other public service employees, or people interested in purchasing a home in a particular neighborhood.

-If you think you might qualify, or contact a local housing counselor to discuss your options.
+If you think you might qualify, explore programs in your area using this tool or contact a local housing counselor to discuss your options.
 You can also ask local lenders whether they offer any special programs.